minprog/app-studio/50 Milestones/20 Design document/20 Design Doc.md

 Your second milestone consist of delivering a technical design for your app.
-It should convey the way your app fits into the platform your building it on, and the specific design choices you make.
-After finishing the design doc and style guide, you should review them with your instructor.
+It should convey the way your app fits into the platform you are building on, and the specific design choices you make.
+After finishing the design doc and style guide, you will review them with your tutor.

 ## Design document

 The format of your design doc is up to you, but it should somehow capture any and all design decisions that you make before (or while) implementing your app.
 Reasonable to incude in your design doc might be:

-* a list of database tables and fields (and their types) that you've decided to implement;
 * a list of classes and methods (and their return types and/or arguments) that you've decided to implement;
-* more advanced sketches of UIs.
+* more advanced sketches of UIs that are connected to the classes you are implementing;
+* a list of frameworks that you will be using to provide common functionality;
+* a list of database tables and fields (and their types) that you've decided to implement (if needed).

-Be sure to update your README if you have made some incompatible decisions.
-You are free to update your documents at any time.
+Be sure to update your README if you have made some incompatible decisions in your design document.
+You are free to update all documentation at any time.

 Add the design doc to your project on GitHub in a directory named `doc`.
 Like the README, the design doc should be written in Markdown, so check out the